-- The Complainant and Respondent will have timely notice for meetings. - The Complainant, the Respondent, and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary and hearings. - New York Film Academy's disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the Complainant or Respondent. - The Complainant and Respondent will have the same opportunities to have others present during any institutional proceeding.
+- The Complainant and Respondent will have timely notice for meetings. - The Complainant, the Respondent, and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary and hearings. - New York Film Academy's disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the Complainant or Respondent and will be conducted by officials who have been trained annually on how to investigate and conduct hearings in a manner that "protects the safety of victims" and "promotes accountability. - The Complainant and Respondent will have the same opportunities to have others present during any institutional proceeding.
 The Complainant and Respondent each have the opportunity to be advised by a support person of their choice at any related meeting or proceeding.
 New York Film Academy will not limit the choice of an Advisor or presence for either the Complainant or Respondent in any meeting or disciplinary meeting or proceeding.
-An Advisor is someone who acts as a support person to the Complainant or Respondent involved in an investigation. - The Complainant and Respondent will be notified simultaneously, in writing, of any initial, interim, and final decision of any disciplinary proceeding. - Where an appeal is permitted under the applicable policy, the Complaint and Respondent will be notified simultaneously in writing of the procedures for the Complainant and Respondent to appeal in the result of the institutional disciplinary proceeding.
+An Advisor is someone who acts as a support person to the Complainant or Respondent involved in an investigation.

+- The Complainant and Respondent will be notified simultaneously, in writing, of any initial, interim, and final decision of any disciplinary proceeding. - Where an appeal is permitted under the applicable policy, the Complaint and Respondent will be notified simultaneously in writing of the procedures for the Complainant and Respondent to appeal in the result of the institutional disciplinary proceeding.
 When an appeal is filed, the Complainant and Respondent will be notified simultaneously in writing or any change to the result prior to the time that it becomes final, as well as of the final result once the appeal is resolved.